bbauska/JS-svg/README.md

 });
 </pre>

-For the x and y coordinates, you'll notice we're using Gen.random() to pick from an array of values rather than a range; if you inspect these values, you'll see that these combinations keep the lighting to the periphery of the canvas.
+<p>For the x and y coordinates, you'll notice we're using Gen.random() to
+pick from an array of values rather than a range; if you inspect these values, you'll see that these combinations keep the lighting to the periphery of the canvas.
 This is mainly to prevent any direct shine (think of an unwelcome camera flash in a photograph).
 If you load up the sketch at this point, you should see some interesting generative terrain emerge.
-We're not done yet though.
+We're not done yet though.</p>

-Before we bring the terrain and the source graphic back together, we're going to soften the edges of the latter with some feGaussianBlur.
-We'll then use feComposite along with the in operator as we've done in previous sketches, before recovering the original gradient using another feComposite primitive, this time with the atop operator.
+<p>Before we bring the terrain and the source graphic back together, we're
+going to soften the edges of the latter with some feGaussianBlur.
+We'll then use feComposite along with the in operator as we've done in previous sketches, before recovering the original gradient using another feComposite primitive, this time with the atop operator.</p>

 <pre>
 // <i>Blur the source graphic.</i>